GuyBiton57/BashLinux/README.md

-# BASH usefull scripts for Linux (Kali)
+# BASH useful scripts for Linux (Kali)

-this is bash scripts repositorie for better anderstand linux command specified for beginners.
+this is bash scripts repositorie for better understand linux commandes specified for beginners.

-all of thos scrips are open sorce you can modify them as many as you want. anjoy.
+all of those scripts are open source. you can modify as many as you want. enjoy.